mt-trash/mt-trash.github.io/_posts/2016-10-09-sixth-post.md

 ---
 layout: post
-title: "this is post no. six"
+title: this is post no. six
 date: 2016-10-09
 ---